evanhuang117/T480s-hackintosh/README.md

 Full hotpatch configuration.
 Sleep is working but I completely disabled hibernate in my attempts to fix sleep issues.
 Not messing with hibernation right now, sleep is good enough.
 Undervolt works really well with voltageshift, running -80mv on CPU/Cache, -30mv on GPU, 20w/25w short/long PL.
+Took a longgggg time to get to this point... safe to say I'm not excited for Big Sur - I might switch to Opencore

 ## Specs
 |||